-A professional fee schedule should be included and should list hourly rates for applicable professionals and technicians as well as any other general or administrative fees typically billed by the firm.
+A professional fee schedule should be included and should list hourly rates for applicable professionals as well as any other general or administrative fees typically billed by the firm.
 The fee schedule should also state the interval at which rates are typically reviewed and/or increased and should detail any anticipated cost assumptions or qualifications.
-Please include in the cost schedule a typical range of costs anticipated for ASTM E1527-21 Phase I ESAs for: Gas Stations, Dry Cleaners, Auto Service facilities, or other similar brownfield sites of 0.5 acre or less.